flaneurette/Luxa/SECURITY.md

 # Security

-This CMS was built with a highest degree of security in mind, following the OWASP guidelines for security.
+Security declaration: This CMS was built with a highest degree of security in mind, following the OWASP guidelines for security.

 ### Password
 By default the admin password is admin.
 Upon login, this can be changed under settings.
 The password is stored encrypted with bcrypt.